 - Nearly half said they recycle more with Simply Weekly Recycling

 - A quarter said clearer guidance would help them recycle more.
-So at the end of last year we sent out a new recycling guide to all houses, with a little more information than last time.
+So now we send out a new recycling guide to all houses each year, with a little more information.
 There's a copy at the bottom of this page.
 And you can now use our online What goes where? guide

 Do I have to put my bin out every week?

 No. Many people don't have much in their black refuse bin.
 So they just put it out when it gets full.
 It's up to you.
-Please remember that garden waste recycling is still a fortnightly service for subscribers.
+Please note garden waste recycling collections are currently suspended.

 What happens to your refuse?

-In the old days your refuse went to landfill.
+In the old days the refuse in your black bin went to landfill.
 Now it's burnt to generate electricity instead.
-That's much more environmentally friendly, and cheaper, but still not as good or cost-effective as recycling.
+But recycling is much cheaper and even better for the environment.
 Please recycle whatever you can.

-Only about 10% of Surrey's total waste goes to landfill now.
-Typically that's large items that won't fit in bins and are hard to break down for burning.
+A little bit of Surrey's waste - typically under 10% - does still go to landfill.
+Generally, that's large items that won't fit in your bin and are hard to break down for burning.
 That's a huge improvement since the early 2000s when over 90% of your waste went to landfill!

 What can you do to help?

 - Right thing, right bin.
 Check it out before you chuck it out.